Famed Ukrainian medic describes 'hell' of Russian captivity

 “I’m terribly stubborn by nature.
 And if I’m accused of something I haven’t done, I won’t confess for anything.
 You can shoot me, but I won’t confess,” she said.

-After endless, repetitive putrid weeks broken only by salt-free porridge with bacon, packets of reconstituted mashed potatoes, cabbage soup and some canned fish, Taira found herself in the three- by six-meter (10- by 20-foot) cell with 21 other women, 10 cots and very little else.
+After endless, repetitive putrid weeks broken only by salt-free porridge with bacon, packets of reconstituted mashed potatoes, cabbage soup and some canned fish, Taira found herself in the 10-by-20-foot cell with 21 other women, 10 cots and very little else.
 They were held in a maximum security prison with no trial and no conviction.

 She won't go into details about how they were treated, but said they had no information about their families, no toothbrushes, few chances to wash.
 Her health started to fail.